ndemia/failed-interview-two/README.md

 - [x] A “random” failure request is implemented for the “Buy” request (e.g. once every 3 requests) and the failure is handled.

 ## Implementation requirements
 - Existing features should continue to function.
 - ~~The requested design (and styling) for the "Buy" dialog is implemented (or as close as possible).~~
+- The original test used jQuery but since I'm learning ~~vanilla JavaScript~~ TypeScript, I'll be converting everything to the latter.
 - The domain logic described for the dialog is implemented (real-time updating, constraints/validation checks, updating of the user/stock on purchase, feedback on failure).
 - A “random” failure request is implemented for the “Buy” request (e.g. once every 3 requests) and the failure is handled.
 - You don’t need to have any database or backend (changes) though if you feel like giving it a try, you can.
 We do however expect you to write a service / proxy which returns promises to simulate requests to the backend (preferable including some random failures).

+## Problems
+The first time I did this project I didn't comprehend that the "database" worked as an API, and replaced it with a Class.
+It worked, but it was not the original intention.
+For this new iteration, I corrected this mistake, and reverted to the original code.
+It didn't come without its challenges.

+The API handled requests for each information individually, which makes sense: you request the user, or you request the stock.
+Each request has a 1 in 3 chances to fail (by design).
+A lot of the checks during the purchasing process depend on this calls to validate the available item quantity.
+As well as the item's price, specially when calculating total prices.
+With so many checks, calls, and potential failures, the challenge was to keep calls to a minimun.
+Which I managed to achieve!
+Once that was done successfully, I just passed that information around between the functions or elements that would need it.

+## Accessibility
+I learned about the inert attribute (and its polyfill), and how to use it to 'disable' parts of the website so that they are not keyboard accessible.
+In this particular case, disabling the 'back' of the website while the modal is open.
+I also got familiar with 'aria-live' and 'role' attributes so that screen readers can announce changes in the UI.
+For example, prices updating, alerts and error messages.
+And finally, I got more comfortable with aria-label, aria-hidden, and improving keyboard navigation.

+## Learnings
+TypeScript allowed me to better understand JavaScript.
+I has also helped me write better, more structered code.
+I got more comfortable with promises and asynchronous JavaScript, as well as with handling errors, and managing the flow of information, among other things.

 https://ndemia.github.io/marketplace/